-Diversifying Music Academia: Strengthening the Pipeline is a symposium devoted to the issue of diversity in music theory, musicology, and ethnomusicology.
-Led by Project Spectrum, a coalition of graduate students and faculty members, this event seeks to explore why many people marginalized by their race/ethnicity, gender, and/or sexuality continue to have difficulty in finishing graduate degrees, attaining gainful employment, and receiving tenure within all fields of music studies.
-Furthermore, the aim of this symposium is to develop concrete tools to inspire systematic change within these fields.
-To maximize participation and impact, Diversifying Music Academia will immediately precede the 2018 AMS/SMT Annual Meeting in San Antonio, Texas; additionally, some events will be included in the official AMS/SMT schedule.
+Project Spectrum is a coalition of graduate students and faculty members devoted to the issue of diversity in music theory, musicology, and ethnomusicology.
+They were the organizers of the symposium Diversifying Music Academia: Strengthening the Pipeline (31 October–1 November 2018), an event that explored why many people marginalized by their race/ethnicity, gender, sexuality, disability, and/or class continue to have difficulty in finishing graduate degrees, attaining gainful employment, and receiving tenure within all fields of music studies.
+Today, they continue their efforts to develop concrete tools to inspire systematic change within these fields.

 The most recent membership demographics of the American Musicological Society and Society for Music Theory indicate that the organizations remain between 85 and 90% white.
 What’s more, covert and overt racism and sexism can be observed in quotidian interactions in music departments, in musicological publications, and on the music studies jobs wiki.
 Too often, when this reality is articulated, people in positions of power insist that the problem is in the pipeline and suggest that the solution must come from women, the economically disadvantaged, and people of color scholars themselves.
 By contrast, Project Spectrum contends that in order to adequately address music studies’ diversity problem, we, as current and aspiring music scholars, must take a collaborative and coalitional approach.